arcweight

 The tab builds your invite list from the connections you've rated Strong.
 To reach those people by email, it matches them against your Google Contacts:

-- Rate your strong connections first, using the Browse & Rate or Match a List tabs.
+1. Rate your strong connections first, using the Ratings & Notes or Match a List tabs.

 Arcweight matches your strong connections to email addresses and produces two lists: Ready to invite (a strong connection with an email found) and No email found (invite these on LinkedIn instead, or add their email to your contacts and re-upload).
 Your contacts file is processed entirely in your browser — it is never uploaded to or stored by Arcweight, and it is discarded when you leave the page.